Recurrent Urinary Tract Infections

 • Diabetes

-• First UTI before 16 years of age
+• First UTI before age 16

 • Genetic predisposition (usually through bacterial/vaginal mucosal adherence factors)